hghcomphys/pantea/docs/installation.rst

 Requirements
 ------------

-The following packages have to be installed beforehand:
+The following packages are required:

 * `JAX`_: Composable transformations of Python+NumPy programs
 * `FLAX`_: A neural network library and ecosystem for JAX designed for flexibility